 With high demand and even higher targets, it can be easy to forget the importance of maintaining a happy workforce – here we look at five brilliant team building activities.

-A corporate team event that includes the family can be an effective means of getting to really know your colleagues, rather than the person you see in office hours.
-A company BBQ or day out is a great excuse to get everyone together outside of working time and socialise with each other and all of their families.
+A corporate team event that includes the family can be an effective means of getting to really know your colleagues, rather than the person you see in-office hours.
+A company BBQ or day out is a great excuse to get everyone together outside of working time and socialize with each other and all of their families.

 Inviting the family along can also make it easier for those with children to attend as they won’t have to make arrangements for a babysitter or other forms of childcare.
 Parents of young children can often feel excluded from team outings outside of work hours for this reason.